 You will get support with your Post 18 choices too.
-We will support you with your university applications and careers interviews.
+We will support you with your university applications, apprenticeship applications and preparation for interviews with employers.
 We will make sure that you are given all the advice and guidance needed in order to achieve your full potential!